NEVED123/PgnAnalyzer/README.md

 ### Additional Configurations

 An extensive eco file has been [provided](https://lichess.org/forum/general-chess-discussion/eco-code-csv-sheet) (``eco.tsv``), which is used to resolve ECO information.
-However, if you wish to use your own eco file, you must:
-1. Keep it in the same location as the current eco fie.
+However, if you wish to use your own eco file, you must ensure that it is of the same format as the example provided.
-2. Name it eco.tsv.
-3. Ensure that it has the format ``ECO Code | Name | Opening Moves``.

-Currently, these values are hardcoded.

 ## Documentation